mauricioklein/mauricioklein.github.io/_posts/2015-05-27-docker-run-no-binding-ports.md

 ... will start the environment described in <i>docker-compose.yml</i>, executing an interactive bash in the container labelled as <i>api</i>.

-The problem cames when we do a port forward.
-By default, <i>docker-compose run</i> don't forward its ports.
-This isn't a bug, but its default behavior, as described in [Docker's official documentation][docker-compose-run-docs].
+The problem comes when we do a port forward.
+By default, <i>docker-compose run</i> doesn't forward its ports.
+It isn't a bug, but its default behavior, as described in [Docker's official documentation][docker-compose-run-docs].

-To evercome this behavior, <i>docker-compose run</i> provides the <b>--service-ports</b> parameter, which enable port forwarding in <i>docker-compose run</i>.
+To overcome this behavior, <i>docker-compose run</i> provides the <b>--service-ports</b> parameter, which enables port forwarding in <i>docker-compose run</i>.

-So, our previous command become something like this:
+So, our previous command becomes something like this:
 {% highlight sh %}
 docker-compose run --service-ports api bash
 {% endhighlight %}

-Now, all ports forward described in <i>docker-compose.yml</i> will be processed correctly.
+Now, all the required port forwarding described in <i>docker-compose.yml</i> will in fact be forwarded.

-(PS: Thanks to [Tiago Oliveira][tiago-page] for helping me to figure it out :) )
+(PS: Thanks to [Tiago Oliveira][tiago-page] for helping me to figure it out)

 [tiago-page]: http://tiagodeoliveira.github.io/
 [docker-compose-run-docs]:  https://docs.docker.com/compose/cli/#run